 Philip has long been an adult educator who has been committed to working with newcomer youth in a wide range of community settings.
 He has been a strong advocate of access to education for newcomer and migrant youth, supporting several academic and community-based interventions around this issue over the past decade.
 More recently, since graduating from the Ontario Institute for Studies in Education (OISE) with an M.Ed in Adult Education and Community Development, Philip has been the Program Coordinator of the Social Service Worker: Immigrants and Refugees Program at Seneca College in Toronto, Canada.
 In addition, he is currently the Toronto coordinator for Equitas, supporting human rights-based education for marginalized groups of young people across Canada.

-Tanya Aberman has been working to increase access to education for sanctuary students in different capacities for over five years.
+Tanya Aberman has been working to increase access to education for sanctuary students in different capacities for over seven years.
 She has developed and coordinated community and university-based access to education programs, working with academic and community stakeholders, while focusing on and prioritizing the experiences and needs of sanctuary students.
 She has also co-authored several pieces based on the need for increased access to education.
 Tanya has a bachelor’s degree in Political Science from Concordia University, an MA from the University of Sussex in Gender and Development, and a PhD in Gender, Feminist and Women’s Studies from York University.